 The Wildcats (8-10, 3-7 NWC) entered the match having lost eight straight before prevailing for the first time this season on an opponent’s home floor.

-Kailana Ritte-Camara (Soph., Molokai, Hawaii) registered a match-high 14 kills while adding 10 digs and three block assists, Leimomi Hookano (Soph., Kaneohe, Hawaii) delivered 13 kills, and Kelsey Ludin (Jr., Bozeman, Mont.) and Victoria Thompson (Soph., Newberg, Ore.) provided another nine kills apiece to vault the Wildcats to victory in nearly a month.
+Kailana Ritte-Camara (Jr., Molokai, Hawaii) registered a match-high 14 kills while adding 10 digs and three block assists, Leimomi Hookano delivered 13 kills, and Kelsey Ludin (Sr., Bozeman, Mont.) and Victoria Thompson (Jr., Newberg, Ore.) provided another nine kills apiece to vault the Wildcats to victory in nearly a month.

 Linfield out-hit Lewis & Clark, .161 to .074, out-blocked the Pioneers, 9-6, and had three more service aces.